AdaCore/aws/docs/source/using_aws.rst

 started.
 The only thing to do is to set the Start's Security parameter to True.
 This will start a server and activate the `SSL` layer by default.
-A secure server must use a valid certificate, the default one is |DEFAULT_CERTIFICATE|.
-This certificate has been created by the `OpenSSL` or `GNUTLS` tool and is valid until year 2008.
-Yet, this certificate has not been signed.
+A secure server must use a valid certificate, the default one is |DEFAULT_SERVER_CERTIFICATE|.
+This certificate has been created by the `OpenSSL` or `GNUTLS` tool and is valid until year 2017 and is meant only for the demos.
+Furthermore, this certificate has not been signed.
 To build a secure server user's can rely on, you must have a valid certificate signed by one of the **Certificate Authorities**.

 The certificate to be used must be specified before starting the secure server with `AWS.Server.Set_Security`: